vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 In one of his works which we still possess in Chinese, he gives an account of what he saw in India, not only among his own co-religionists, the Buddhists, but likewise among the Brâhmans.[^272]

+[^272]: The translation of the most important passages in I-tsing's work was made for me by one of my Japanese pupils, K. Kasawara.

+[^271]: See my article on the date of the Kâ_s_ikâ in the _Indian Antiquary_, 1880, p.
+305.

 Of the Buddhist priests he says that after they have learned to recite the five and the ten precepts, they are taught the 400 hymns of Mât_rik_eta, and afterward the 150 hymns of the same poet.
 When they are able to recite these, they begin the study of the Sûtras of their Sacred Canon.
 They also learn by heart the _G_âtakamâlâ,[^273] which gives an account of Buddha in former states of existence.
 Speaking of what he calls the islands of the Southern Sea, which he visited after leaving India, I-tsing says: "There are more than ten islands in the South Sea.
 There both priests and laymen recite the _G_âtakamâlâ, as they recite the hymns mentioned before; but it has not yet been translated into Chinese."

+[^273]: See Bunyiu Nanjio's "Catalogue of the Chinese Tripi_t_aka," p.
+372, where Ârya_s_ûra, who must have lived before 434 a.d., is mentioned as the author of the "_G_âtakamâlâ."

 One of these stories, he proceeds to say, was versified by a king (_K_ié-zhih) and set to music, and was performed before the public with a band and dancing—evidently a Buddhist mystery play.